-After you have got what you prayed for, remember God.
+After you have what you prayed for, remember God.

-Deuteronomy 8:11-18 says 11 Be careful that you do not forget the Lord your God, failing to observe his commands, his laws and his decrees that I am giving you this day.
-12 Otherwise, when you eat and are satisfied, when you build fine houses and settle down, 13 and when your herds and flocks grow large and your silver and gold increase and all you have is multiplied, 14 then your heart will become proud and you will forget the Lord your God, who brought you out of Egypt, out of the land of slavery.
+Deuteronomy 8:11-18 says, 11 Be careful that you do not forget the Lord your God, failing to observe his commands, laws, and decrees that I am giving you this day.
+12 Otherwise, when you eat and are satisfied when you build fine houses and settle down, 13 and when your herds and flocks grow large, and your silver and gold increase and all you have is multiplied, 14 then your heart will become proud, and you will forget the Lord your God, who brought you out of Egypt, out of the land of slavery.
 15 He led you through the vast and dreadful wilderness, that thirsty and waterless land, with its venomous snakes and scorpions.
 He brought you water out of hard rock.
-16 He gave you manna to eat in the wilderness, something your ancestors had never known, to humble and test you so that in the end it might go well with you.
-17 You may say to yourself, “My power and the strength of my hands have produced this wealth for me.”
+16 He gave you manna to eat in the wilderness, something your ancestors had never known, to humble and test you so that it might go well with you in the end.
+17 You may say, “My power and the strength of my hands have produced this wealth for me.”
 18 But remember the Lord your God, for it is he who gives you the ability to produce wealth, and so confirms his covenant, which he swore to your ancestors, as it is today.

 It is easy to enjoy life and get caught up in things/people instead of the one who created us.
-We stop receiving guidance/ counsel and lean on our own understanding.
-We stop spending time with God and only talk to God when our next trial comes.
+We stop receiving guidance/ counsel and lean on our understanding.
+We stop spending time with God and only talk to God when our subsequent trial comes.

-Psalm 103 says 2 Bless the Lord, O my soul, and forget not all his benefits: 3 Who forgiveth all thine iniquities; who healeth all thy diseases;
+Psalm 103 says, 2 Bless the Lord, O my soul, and forget not all his benefits: 3 Who forgives all thine iniquities, who health all thy diseases.